wxleong/tpm2-cmd-ref/README.md

 Couples the authorization of an object to that of an existing object.

 <!--
-contain a special feature where you can set/get time when authorization will expire, this is unique to policySecret only, but not implemented in tpm2-tools...
+contain a special feature where you can set/get policy expiration time.
 -->
+A simple example:
 ```
 # define a special purpose NV
 # The authValue of this NV will be used on another entity